EdTeKLA/Cree-Tutor/README.md

        DB_PASS = "Your_Password"

-       PATH_TO_ALPHABET = "C:\Users\Brent\Repositories\CreeTutor\CreeTutorBackEnd\lettergame\static\lettergame\sound\Alphabet"
+       PATH_TO_ALPHABET = "C:\Users\...\CreeTutor\CreeTutorBackEnd\lettergame\static\lettergame\sound\Alphabet"
-       PATH_TO_WORD = "C:\Users\Brent\Repositories\CreeTutor\CreeTutorBackEnd\lettergame\static\lettergame\sound\Words"
+       PATH_TO_WORD = "C:\Users\...\CreeTutor\CreeTutorBackEnd\lettergame\static\lettergame\sound\Words"
-       PATH_TO_LETTERPAIR = "C:\Users\Brent\Repositories\CreeTutor\CreeTutorBackEnd\lettergame\static\lettergame\sound\LetterPairs"
+       PATH_TO_LETTERPAIR = "C:\Users\...\CreeTutor\CreeTutorBackEnd\lettergame\static\lettergame\sound\LetterPairs"

-You will need to customize the paths for the media files obtained with permission from EdTeKLA

-10. Make a MySQL schema named "CreeTutordb"
+8. Create database "CreeTutordb" and necessary tables.

    **How to**

    Navigate to the directory `CreeTutor/CreeTutorBackEnd` and run:

-        $ mysql -u root -p
+        $ mysql -u[user] -p[password]

-        Then enter 'Your_Password'.
+   Where `[user]` and `[password]` are the user and password determined in the MySQL installation process.

-   To open up the mysql shell.
+   This opens up the mysql shell.
 Next run the follow queries in the shell:

-        > create database CreeTutordb DEFAULT CHARACTER SET utf8;
+        > create database CreeTutordb DEFAULT CHARACTER SET utf8_bin;
         > exit

-11. The database is created.
-Check that it is working by running:
+   Once the database is working, you make check that is is working by running the following:

         $ python manage.py dbshell

-12. Navigate to CreeTutor/CreeTutorBackEnd and run:
+   To create the tables, in the current directory, run the following commands:

+        $ python manage.py makemigrations
         $ python manage.py migrate

-    to populate the database with django models and the models created in models.py.
+    This will fill the database with the models created in the file `CreeTutor/CreeTutorBackEnd/lettergame/models.py`.
 For   more information on models, please see the how to blurb at the top of `CreeTutorBackEnd/lettergame/models.py`.

+    The database is now ready to be populated with available data.
  ---

 ##### References